 - Inventory quantities

-With this data in one place, you can identify new opportunities to reduce inventory liabilities.
-Proper analytics offer clear insights into purchasing behavior, sales and inventory performance, and business optimization.
+Having this data in one place, you will be able to identify new opportunities to cut on inventory liabilities.
+Proper analytics offers clear insights into purchasing behavior.

 Inventory Management Integrations

-To know what you have in your warehouse and where your stock is located, your inventory management must be integrated with your back-end systems.
-This provides a competitive edge, allowing your company to minimize labor costs, optimize inventory handling, plan effectively and avoid data entry errors.
+In order to know what you have in your warehouse and where your stock is located, your inventory management must be integrated with your back-end systems.
+This provides a competitive edge, allowing your company to minimize labor costs, optimize inventory handling plan effectively and avoid data entry errors.

 - Shipping providers